 If you are benefiting from the 30% tax ruling, you and the other member(s) of your family can simply exchange your license(s), no matter where you are from.
 Just ask for an exchange form for your foreign driver’s license at your local municipal office.

-- You must go to your local municipal office
+- Visit your local municipal office

 - One recent color passport photograph.
 Previously, the rules stipulated that you had to bring two photographs.
 So, it is best to contact your municipality before you visit, to clarify what they require